Discovery of radioactive liquid pauses work at US nuke dump

 Operations had to be reduced after the waste plant reopened in 2017 because areas of the facility were contaminated and airflow needed for mining and disposal operations was limited.

-It was unclear Monday whether operations had resumed in the area where shipments are processed or what plans were in place to ensure worker safety.
+It was unclear Monday whether operations had resumed in the area where shipments are processed.
+St. John said only that the shipping container with the radioactive liquid was placed in a “safe configuration, pending results of the investigation and resulting mitigation actions.”

 The repository was carved out of an ancient salt formation about a half-mile (0.8 kilometer) below the ground because officials say that the shifting salt will eventually entomb the radioactive waste.